nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 2. Down the latest version of `FitTrack` from [here](https://github.com/AY2324S1-CS2113-W12-4/tp/releases).
 3. You should find the jar file in your default downloads folder.
 Please place the jar file into a separate folder that will be used as your `home folder`.
 4. Open a command terminal, and change the current working directory to the `home folder`.
-5. Type ```java -jar tp.jar``` in the terminal to open the application.
+5. Type ```java -jar fittrack.jar``` in the terminal to open the application.
 You should see the welcome message "Hi!" on the next line.
 6. The application is now ready for you to use!
 Type `help` to see a list of commands that you will be able to use in the application.